City of Houston

 - Excellent analytical skills.

-- Proficiency in Word, Outlook, Excel, SharePoint, and the technology in the practice.
+- Proficiency with Word, Outlook, Excel and the use of technology in the practice of law

 - GENERAL INFORMATION